AirtonTiago/airtontiago/README.md

-# Hello, folks!
-My name is Airton Tiago 👋
+# Welcome, folks! 👋

-I'm a data scientist with 4+ years of professional experience in solving cross-industry business problems and enabling data-centric decision making.
-I'm working for XING, the largest online business network in Germany, Austria, and Switzerland with 19 million members.
-My post graduate program in Data Science was obtained at Instituto Tecnológico de Aeronáutica - ITA, while researching NLP in order to classify airport customer complaints in Brazil.
+Airton is a data scientist with 5+ years of professional experience in solving cross-industry business problems and enabling data-centric decision-making.

+He is working for XING, the largest online business network in Germany, Austria, and Switzerland with over 21 million members.

+His post-graduate program in Data Science was obtained at Instituto Tecnológico de Aeronáutica - ITA, while researching NLP in order to classify airport customer complaints in Brazil.
+He is currently pursuing a master's in Computer Vision at FEUP.

 **Dual citizenship :**